 Using similar animating principles to these projects, The BOO adopts an approach of investigation, organisation and presentation.
 It extends the 1960s notion of an archival document as art object[5] by assuming the form of an ‘Organisation’ that encapsulates and presents complex expressions in relation to one another.
 Rather than take an ideological position, The BOO remains dispassionate.
 It does not aim to elevate one voice over another, rather it seeks to ask difficult questions and problematise received and under-examined ideologies.

-Since its establishment over four years ago, The BOO has included more than 60 artists, activists, consultants and curators from Australia, South America, Europe, Scandinavia and the USA.
+Since its establishment in 2017, The BOO has included more than 80 individual artists, activists, consultants and curators from Australia, South America, Europe, Scandinavia and the USA.
 With two major exhibited projects and other satellite gestures, it operates as an open and ongoing curatorial proposition; a new paradigm that extends thematically similar curatorial projects that manifest in one-off exhibition outcomes.
 The BOO is without disciplinary limitations—beyond the conceit of itself as an administrative entity supported by the mission statement that defines it.

 The BOO offers an alternative dialogue of contemplative deliberation while signalling the under-considered structures that have imperfectly provided a level of order for such discourse to flourish.
 Quite outside the specifics of content, the arrangement of creative responses in the conceit of a bureaucratic entity evokes such deliberative systems.
 The archival nature of The BOO furthers this attitude of interpretation.
 In referring to the modernist traditions of exhibition, art historian and academic Sven Spieker notes the function of the archive in revealing societal truths through the conditions of display.